tanrakukairo/zabbixclone/readme_en.md

 I'll test (X+1).0 LTS and X.2/X.4 Point-release from X.0 LTS.<br>
 Other than that, there are many patterns, so if anyone tries it, please let me know the results.

-It is currently unknown if changes to trigger expressions (Zabbix5.4 or later) can be converted in configuration.import().

-* 6.0 -> 6.2/6.4, Trigger prototype's dependencies cannot import.
-* 6.0 -> later, Some 6.0's templates, Template configured hostgroup for hostprototype cannot be registered because that hostgroup is changed templategroup.
-* 4.2 -> later, "Template VM VMware", Template configured hostgroup for hostprototype cannot be registered because it unrecognized target hostgroup.
-(Target hostgroup "Hypervisors" exists.)
+* 6.0- -> 6.2+, Template configured hostgroup be changed templategroup for hostprototype cannot be registered.

 "-" is skiped tests because it's same codes as 7.0 -> 7.0 tests.